andre-chr/us-gun-visualisation/README.txt

-This directory consists of a project for FIT5147 data visualisation project.
+This directory consists of files for FIT5147 data visualisation project.

 to run:
 - Open terminal/commandline